CVE-2025-29228

 Remediation

-Proactive Monitoring: Monitor network traffic for unusual outbound connections or shell-like command patterns originating from the router's management interface.
+Proactive Monitoring: Monitor network traffic for unusual outbound connections or shell-related patterns originating from the router's management interface.

 Exploitation status